 I was always intrigued by Green Goddess dressing because of its vibrant color.

 But unfortunately I discovered that the classic version contains dairy, eggs and anchovies!

-However, after figuring out how to make a vegan Ranch dressing, I decided to tackle a Green Goddess makeover as well.
+However, after figuring out how to make a vegan Cashew Ranch Dressing, I decided to tackle a Green Goddess makeover as well.

-While some versions of Vegan Green Goddess Dressing contain avocado, I decided to stay true to the original and use fresh chives, parsley, and tarragon to make it green.
+While some versions of Vegan Green Goddess Dressing contain avocado, I wanted to stay true to the original and use fresh chives, parsley, and tarragon to make it green.

 I learned this method for making “buttermilk” from watching The Sexy Vegan make mashed potatoes.